Skip to Main Content

 • May I live with ease of heart.

-You might feel gratitude, awe, shyness, or vulnerability.
-Let whatever arises flow through you without resistance.
-Keep returning to the loving phrases.
+You might feel gratitude, awe, shyness, resistance, or even vulnerability.
+Let whatever arises flow through you, knowing you are surrounded by safety and loving care.
+Keep returning to the phrases.

 Imagine your skin as porous, soaking in this loving energy.
 Know that you don’t have to do anything special to deserve it, you receive love simply because you exist.

-Allow the love you’re receiving to radiate back out to the circle, and then to all beings everywhere.
+When you are ready, and if it’s available to you, allow the love you’re receiving to radiate back out to the circle.
+And then, if you can, to all beings everywhere.

 • May all beings be safe.